 As well as providing double and triple glazed windows, insulated doors, and a vast range of solar and wind power generating tools, the initiative is perfect for those taking on a loft conversion or home extension.
 With a selection of loft insulation, cavity wall insulation, flat roof insulation and solid wall insulation options available, your loft could immediately start saving you money on your energy bills.
 As they will be responsible for all warranties on the installations, Green Deal will only select the finest materials for the job, guaranteeing you first rate products and workmanship.
 The initiative follows energy commission guidelines for loft insulation, ensuring a minimum 27cm thickness throughout.

-A loft conversion is a fantastic way of utilising extra space in your home, and the experienced professionals at LMB Loft Conversions are on hand to carry out first rate new designs and installations to customers throughout the South East.
+A loft conversion is a fantastic way of utilising extra space in your home, and the experienced professionals at LMB Group are on hand to carry out first rate new designs and installations to customers throughout the South East.
 We are able to work alongside Green Deal providers, preparing your new attic for insulation installation and solar panelling so you can start saving on your energy bills straight away.

 Our team are fully accredited by all relevant associations, including TrustA Trader and the Association of Master Tradesman, as well as being registered Velux suppliers, guaranteeing the best quality workmanship and products.